Syracuse–Virginia lacrosse rivalry

 The Syracuse–Virginia lacrosse rivalry is an intercollegiate lacrosse rivalry between the Syracuse Orange and the Virginia Cavaliers.
-The teams first met in 1938 and have met 40 times.
-The all time series is tied 20–20, while Virginia leads 7–3 in NCAA Tournament play.
+The teams first met in 1938 and have met 43 times.
+Syracuse leads the series 22–21 through 2025, but Virginia leads NCAA Tournament play 7–3.
 This rivalry is considered especially fierce because of its extremely even-matched nature, and its historic tendency to occur in key NCAA Tournament matches.
 Its intensity has been further heightened in the 21st century due to Syracuse joining Virginia in the Atlantic Coast Conference in 2013, and is now considered one of the most monumental matchups in the sport year after year.
 Unique to this rivalry in the ACC is that it has its primary roots in lacrosse itself, and isn't a carryover from other sports.

 These rivals have met in the Final Four or Championship Game of the NCAA Tournament on six occasions, with Virginia winning four.
 They decided the last NCAA Championship of the 1900s, with Virginia defeating Syracuse, 12–10, in 1999.
 In their Final Four matches, Virginia defeated Syracuse in 1986, in 1994, and in 2006; while Syracuse defeated Virginia in 1995 and in 2008.

 This rivalry game has been an annual fixture of the regular season since 1995, nearly two decades before the teams played in the same conference.
 The exception was 2020 when the game was cancelled due to COVID-19.
 Their rivalry game then occurred twice in the 2021 regular season for the first time.
 Syracuse swept both regular season matchups in that year, including the most lopsided victory in the history of the rivalry.
 Ironically, it was Virginia that would then go on to win its seventh (and second consecutive) NCAA Championship in that year.

 With 17 NCAA Championships between them, Syracuse and Virginia rank first and third all-time for NCAA titles in the sport.